tokjun/openigtlink.github.com/protocols/v2_query.md

 ## STT_ and STP_ prefixes: Control data flow

 "STT_&lt;datatype&gt;" and "STP_&lt;datatype&gt;" query message is used to request to start and stop sending a series of messages.
-The receiver of "STT_&lt;datatype&gt;" message must return "RTS_&lt;datatype&gt;" message with the same name as the query message to notify that the receiver receives the query.
+The receiver of "STT_&lt;datatype&gt;" or "STP_&lt;datatype&gt;" message must return "RTS_&lt;datatype&gt;" message with the same name as the query message to notify that the receiver receives the query.
 Formats of "STT_&lt;datatype&gt;", "STP_&lt;datatype&gt;" and "RTS_&lt;datatype&gt;" may be defined per data type, if necessary.